stanford-oval/genie-cloud/doc/almond-config-file-reference.md

 This tokens controls the ability to reload models from disk.
 It should be shared between the NLP training server and NLP inference server.

+This must be not null if `WITH_LUINET` is set to 'embedded'.

 Default value: `null`